7 Health Tips to Prepare for a Long Day at a Wine Festival

 Think whole grains, protein, and healthy fats.
 Foods like oats, eggs, and avocado toast are excellent choices to give your body long-lasting energy for the day.

-See also 10 Essential Wine Festival Preparation Tips for First-Time Attendees
+See also 10 Essential Wine Festival Tips for First-Time Visitors

 Avoid Heavy or Greasy Meals